chaitan28/k8s_directory/services/read.md

 **LoadBalancer**: LoadBalancer service is an extension of NodePort service.
 Exposes the service externally using a cloud provider’s load balancer. <br>

-**ExternalName**: Maps a service to a DNS name, simplifying the configuration and updates of external resources.
+**ExternalName**: Maps a service to a DNS name, simplifying the configuration and updates of external resources
+Example: Product manager asks to integrate DB which consists of generic data which is visible all users such as , reviews, customer feedback, etc in ECommerce website.
 Maps a service to a predefined externalName field by returning a value for the CNAME record.<br>

 **Headless Service**: Used primarily for stateful applications (like databases) where you need direct access to individual pods. <br>